 Brian’s 2012 master’s thesis analyzes re-development incentives and their suitability in the International District’s historic core, in light of social structures and owner objectives.
 [PDF]

 Bo’s 2011 master’s thesis is a history of community dialogue in the re-design of Pioneer Square’s Occidental Park, interpreted through the lens of local power structure.
 [PDF]

 Bo Zhang (resume) and Brian Kalthoff (resume) are two Seattle residents in the real estate industry.
 We began this page as students at the University of Washington, on our desire to better understand the efforts of thoughtful developers who wish to better serve the neighborhoods they care about.

-I’m most interested in the corners of the real estate industry that intersect with community development and neighborhood-level social structure.
-I believe that real estate developers are accountable for the block-by-block demographics that contribute to public life, and that more can be done to exercise this power in thoughtful ways.
-The rest of this page supplements my resume with samples of past work.
+We’re most interested in the corners of the real estate industry that intersect with community development and neighborhood-level social structure.
+We believe that real estate developers are accountable for the block-by-block demographics that contribute to public life, and that this power can be better utilized in collaboration with the communities that developers serve.